Vic Gordon

 Vic Gordon (4 March 1911 – 2 December 2003) was a British Australian character actor of vaudeville, television and film, best known for his achievements in the fields of drama, light entertainment, music and comedy.

 Biography

-Vic Gordon was an staple on early Australian television.
-Born in the United Kingdom, Vic moved to Australia in 1959.
-His early performances were comedy and vaudeville with celebrities such as Maurie Fields, Val Jellay and Peter Colville.
+Vic Gordon was born in March 1911 in London, England.
+He moved to Australia in 1959 where his early performances were in comedy and vaudeville alongside celebrities such as Maurie Fields, Val Jellay and Peter Colville.
 He was known as Vic "Funnyface" Gordon on the HSV-7 Melbourne and ATN-7 Sydney television afternoon children's programme: The Happy Show (1960–1965), with Harry "Happy" Hammond.

-Gordon, like many early Australian TV actors became best known as a staple of Crawford Productions, and as a character actor he appeared in 16 different roles in Homicide and 9 different roles in Division 4, before becoming a regular best known as the no-nonsense desk Sergeant Bert Kennedy, in the production Matlock Police which ran from 1971–1976 on the various 0-10 Network stations in Australia, (now known as the Ten Network), and as (Jack Lambert) on Young Ramsay.
+Gordon, like many early Australian TV actors, was a staple of Crawford Productions.
+He appeared in 16 different roles in Homicide and 9 roles in Division 4, before becoming a regular as the no-nonsense desk Sergeant Bert Kennedy, in the production Matlock Police, and as (Jack Lambert) on Young Ramsay.
 Later roles included The Flying Doctors, Blue Heelers and Neighbours.